shigueojp/cdk-amplify-react/README.md

 A customer using Amplify needs across-account CI/CD between two AWS Accounts due to their company requirements and compliance.
 This customer have Developer AWS Account and Production AWS Account.

-Until the moment, Amplify does not support natively cross-account using AWS CodeCommit, as we can see [here](https://github.com/aws-amplify/amplify-console/issues/64) and [here](https://forums.aws.amazon.com/thread.jspa?messageID=928291).
+Until the moment, Amplify does not support natively cross-account using AWS CodeCommit as repo, as we can see [here](https://github.com/aws-amplify/amplify-console/issues/64) and [here](https://forums.aws.amazon.com/thread.jspa?messageID=928291).

 ### Solution

 ![Amplify Configure](img/AmplifyCrossAcc.png)

-Create a custom CI/CD through Codepipeline using CDK, CodeBuild assumes production AWS Account and build amplify using STS::AssumeRole
+Create a custom CI/CD through Codepipeline using CDK, CodeBuild assumes production AWS Account and build amplify through STS::AssumeRole

 It uses two **different** accounts simulating two AWS accounts: developer and production.
 - Developer AWS Account is related to dev/test branches.